EduardGomezEscandell/mpi-wrapper-cxx/README.md

 ./bin/test              # On Linux
 mpirun -np 4 bin/test   # On Linux with mpi
 ```
 Change the `4` with the number of ranks you desire.
-Note that if you mpirun an executable compiled without MPI, it's simply going run the same process in each rank independently.